mozilla/uniffi-rs/README.md

   * Use some runtime helpers to hook it up to the compiled FFI from the component crate.

+## Status

+This is all very experimental and incomplete, but we do have some basic examples working, implementing functions in Rust and calling them from Kotlin.
+Take a look in the [`./examples/`](./examples/) directory to see them in action.

 ## Component Interface Definition

 We'll abstractly specify the API of a component using the syntax of [WebIDL](https://en.wikipedia.org/wiki/Web_IDL),